LCL Resonance Analysis and Damping in Single-Loop Grid-Forming Wind Turbines: High-Frequency Resonance in Single-Loop Grid-Forming Converters

+To investigate the effects of the LCL high-frequency dynamics, detailed models should be used as given in \cite{Chen2022}:

+where (\ref{eq_ded}) estimates the delay $e^{-\tau_ds}$ introduced by switching behavior and digital control and is approximated as 1.5 times the sampling period $T_s$.
+The model only considers the grid-side resistance while the parasitic resistances of other branches are neglected.
+This is because these parasitic resistances are typically much smaller than the grid resistance.
+Meanwhile, it is well established that the resistances in the LCL filter branches, as dissipative elements, inherently provide damping to the resonance.
+Thus, neglecting them corresponding to a worst-case scenario, where the inherent damping is minimized.

-By combining (\ref{eq_iwdcrf})–(\ref{eq_V}), (\ref{eq_balance}), (\ref{eq_delta}), and (\ref{eq_did})–(\ref{eq_digq}), the detailed system model is formulated, with its eigenvalues shown in Fig. \ref{fig_pole}.
+By combining (\ref{eq_iwdcrf})-(\ref{eq_DroopI}), (\ref{eq_delta}), and (\ref{eq_ded})-(\ref{eq_digq}), the detailed system model is formulated.
+Considering a sampling frequency of 10 kHz, its eigenvalues are shown in Fig. \ref{fig_pole} for different values of $\tau_d\in[0, 1.5T_s]$.
 The step responses in Fig. \ref{fig_step} are primarily influenced by low-frequency modes, which are located far from the imaginary axis, indicating a large stability margin.
 It is noted that Fig. \ref{fig_pole} also presents two resonance modes, whose dynamics are not captured in the simplified small-signal model nor observed in the time-domain simulation due to their high frequency.
-However, these high-frequency modes are located close to the imaginary axis, suggesting a small stability margin and potential risk of instability under minor parameter variations.
+However, these high-frequency modes are located close to the imaginary axis, suggesting a small stability margin and potential risk of instability under practical parameter variations.
+Fig. \ref{fig_pole} also indicates that $\tau_d$ has a limited impact on high-frequency stability since the SL-GFM control does not include a fast current loop.
+Therefore, in the following analysis, $\tau_d$ is assumed to be compensated and is neglected.
+A detailed discussion of the compensation method can be found in \cite{Liu2020}.
+Meanwhile, since sensor noise does not change the intrinsic characteristics of the system, it is assumed that the measuring is ideal \cite{Liu2024a}.